tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ```
 <codapi-snippet id="example4" engine="browser"></codapi-snippet>

-With that, events can be filtered by their type _and_ specific tags:
+With that, Events can be filtered by their Type _and_ specific Tags:

 ```js hl_lines="5"
 const projection = courseExistsProjection("c1")